 Along with your syllabus, please confirm your current email address.
 This is our main form of communication with professors.
 To ensure that you receive important updates and information throughout the semester, we must have accurate information on file.
 Please use your BU email address for communication with students.

-At the beginning of each semester, you will be receiving an email from the Staff Coordinators at the MET Dean’s office.
+At the beginning of each semester, you will be receiving an email from the Administrative Coordinators at the MET Dean’s office.
 The email will request that you review the final exam matrix to find the date and time of your exam and confirm with the office whether you will be holding an exam.
 Final exam times are fixed by the Office of the University Registrar and cannot be changed.
 Several weeks into the semester you will receive an email with directions on how to check your scheduled exam time and room.
 Learn more about final exams.

 Several weeks into the semester you will receive an Attendance Indicator, which is a list of students who have not settled their accounts with the University.
 Please review this list and respond to the MET Dean’s office by fax (617-353-6066) , email, or phone (617-353-3000) to indicate whether or not these students have attended your class.
 Do not send your response by regular mail as this takes too long.

 You may receive an email at some point during the semester (or after the end of the semester) inquiring about the attendance record of a specific student in your class.
 This is an internal process regarding a student who has taken a Metropolitan College class but is contesting the tuition payment.
 It is important to respond to this promptly and accurately with a numeric value of how many classes the student attended, if at all.